Consumer handbook on adjustable-rate mortgages

-Chris lives in Fort Worth with his beautiful wife and 2 boys!
+Chris lives in Fort Worth with his beautiful wife and 3 children!
 When he isn’t working his tail off, he loves to play golf and enjoy time with the family.

 To Chris, it is imperative that his service far exceeds our competitors and that our rates and costs are unmatched.

 Hi, my name is Jenny, Senior Loan Officer with First Rate Financial.
 I currently serve in the Dallas/Fort Worth metroplex.
 I bring more than 11 years of knowledge and background in the mortgage and insurance industry.
 I was born and raised in Texas.
 I attended The University of Texas at Austin where I received my degree in Kinesiology and Business Administration.
 My favorite thing about this industry is that no loan or customer is ever the same.
 I believe that working with all different types of borrowers and getting to know them through the process of buying/refinancing their home is a rewarding feeling as the process can be a stressful one, especially first time home buying!
 I enjoy taking as much stress out of the equation for the borrower and making it as painless and exciting as possible.

 As a Loan Originator, my first thought is to create a comfortable, trusting relationship with my borrowers.
 I feel like setting that foundation is the key to a smooth and easy process.
 Always being accessible to answer questions or walk my borrowers through every step is also very important.